CS2613-FA23/explorationactivity2-MarnoLabuschagne/Overview.md

 ## Why this?
 Algorithms are a cornerstone of the creation of programs.
 While a program can be made without the use of programs, the vast majority of them will have at least one.
 Whether the algorithms are created by the programmer or imported from a package, it will be immensely usefull.
 So finding this class for Racket, a complex language with hard to understand documentation, was a great find.
 The package is sleek and simplistic with easy to understand documentation, reliable quality, and functions that were extremely easy to make use of.
-1. Which package/library did you select?
-2. What is the package/library?
-• What purpose does it serve?
-• How do you use it?
-• This section should be the largest and go into lots of detail.
-Not everything here must be utilized in your sample program.
-3. What are the functionalities of the package/library?
-• Snippets of code and examples of output should be given here.
-4. When was it created?
-5. Why did you select this package/library?
-• “Because it is interesting” is not a valid answer.
-Should elaborate more.
-6. How did learning the package/library influence your learning of the language?
-7. How was your overall experience with the package/library?
-• When would you recommend this package/library to someone?
-• Would you continue using this package/library?
-Why or why not?